Skip to content

 White Tiger 115

 If you go for it and drop the sail with maximum pressure, then it gets really fast.
 We were able to reach speeds of over 35 knots in flat water.
-The classic 30 knots top speed that many freeracers dream of is also possible with the right trim and the right technique.
+The classic 30 knots top speed that many freeracers dream of is therefore possible with the right trim and the right technique.

 The compact feel is important to mention.
 This gives the 115 a lively, fiery temperament that makes you want to ride the board to its full potential as soon as you stand on it!